mattkaar/mattkaar.github.com/source/_posts/2013-05-26-web-streaming-with-the-raspberry-pi-baby-monitor.markdown

 My [Raspberry Pi baby monitor](/blog/2012/12/01/raspberry-pi-as-a-baby-monitor) writeup got some love from the [Raspberry Pi site](http://www.raspberrypi.org/archives/2665) and [CNN](http://www.cnn.com/2012/12/21/tech/innovation/raspberry-pi-computer-upton).

-To kick things up a notch, I added web streaming audio to the mix.
+To kick things up a notch, I just added web streaming audio to the mix.
 With the help of [icecast2](http://www.icecast.org/) and [darkice](http://darkice.org/), the Raspberry Pi transcodes live audio to MP3 and broadcasts it over HTTP.

 {% img /images/mk/icecast2.png 300 300 %}